 Great for: Nature, Beaches, Ruins, Camping, Lovers of Fire-Breathing Monsters

 The Lycian Way is a unique and highly acclaimed 500km hiking trail through the historic homeland of the ancient Lycian civilization.
 The trail offers many of the traditional draws such as mountain views, pine forests, rivers, and beaches along the Mediterranean coast of South-Western Turkey.
-What sets this trail apart is that all this is scattered with ruined temples, lost cities, countless tombs, stone bridges, aqueducts, and even a hillside that has been burning for around 3000 years.
+What sets this trail apart is that scattered amidst this are ruined temples, lost cities, countless tombs, stone bridges, aqueducts, and even a hillside that has been burning for around 3000 years.
 There’s truly nothing like it.

 In a region known for all-inclusive resorts The Lycian Way is the best way to get a glimpse of real Antalya and Muğla.
 Along the way you’ll meet people and see what life is like for locals beyond the nightclubs and pricey restaurants.

 Attempting to break down this trail for you here would be rather pointless; there’s no way we could do it justice and if you really want to know more there is a great guidebook by Kate Clow, the founder of the trail, as well as an official website with more information.
 I would seriously recommend buying the guidebook.
 There’s loads of good information concerning gear, accommodation, supplies, maps, route options, and much much more.
 We’re not getting a commission or anything from this recommendation, we honestly think it would be much better to go with the book rather than without it.
 The book breaks down the route stage by stage with explanations of the sights you’ll see, where to get water and food, trail difficulty, and elevation changes.

 Check out trekkinginturkey.com for more info or to buy the book!